NIX-Group/.github/profile/README.md

 # NIX 🇺🇦

-We are an outsourcing company from Kharkiv, Ukraine.
+We are an outsourcing team from Kharkiv, Ukraine.

 We share the values of open source and hope our projects will help the community to develop.